scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

 operator to correspond to a particular pressure range by setting a "scale factor".
 Typical values for the scale factor range between 10 bar/V and 100 bar/V.

-The voltage output from the charge amplifier is digitized by a hardware data acquisition system (DAQ) and recorded into a plain text file by a LabView Virtual Instrument.
+The voltage output from the charge amplifier is digitized by a hardware DAQ and recorded into a plain text file by a LabView Virtual Instrument.
 The voltage is sampled at a rate chosen by the operator, typically between 50 kHz and 100 kHz.
 This provides sufficient resolution for events on the order of milliseconds; the typical ignition delay measured in this system approximately ranges from 5 ms to 100 ms.

 .. figure:: figures/raw-voltage.png